jendave/roll-table-importer/README.md

 foundry, open up the 'developer tools', and then copy the data that is logged in the console.
 This test data can be directly pasted as a string and used to validate any logic that is added.

-### Actor Parser Structure

-The actor parsers are populated in the `src/module/actor/parsers/available.ts` list.
-Each element of an actor will have a list of availble parsers to attempt to parse that elment.

-Each parser is well typed and must either return the particular element, or throw an error.
-When the module recieves input, it will hand that input to each parser in the list for each field in the actor.

-This system means that an actor can be built from many different forms of input, and that input doesn't need to be routed to any specific parser.
-If a parser cannot handle the input it will error, and the next parser will be run.

----

-**NOTE**

-Feats, actions, weapons, etc, are all represented as Items in Foundry.
-I'm slowly flushing out the item parser, but currently the actor parser itemsParsers expects a return of one of the types defined in the Item interface.
-Look at the implementation of parseItemsWTC for an example of item parsing.

 ---